EgzonArifi/povio-worklog-mcp/PRESENTATION.md

 **Created by:** Anthropic
 **Purpose:** Standardize how AI connects to data sources, tools, and workflows

-### What Can MCP Enable?

-Real-world examples from the MCP ecosystem:

-- 🗓️ **Personal AI**: Claude accesses your Google Calendar and Notion
-- 🎨 **Design to Code**: Cursor generates apps from Figma designs
-- 📊 **Enterprise**: AI chatbots query multiple databases across your organization

 ### Think of MCP as...

 - **USB-C** → for connecting devices
 - **REST API** → for web services
 - **GraphQL** → for data queries
 - **MCP** → for connecting AI to external systems

+### What Can MCP Enable?

+Real-world examples from the MCP ecosystem:

+- 🎨 **Design to Code**: Cursor generates apps from Figma designs
+- 🗓️ **Personal AI**: Claude accesses your Google Calendar and Notion
+- 🤖 **Task managment**: Cursor creates/updates your tasks in Linear

 ## 🎯 Why MCP Matters